async-labs/saas/README.md

 - [Project structure](#project-structure)

 ## Features
-- User authentication with Google, cookie, session, compression, parses and helmet.
+- User authentication with Google, cookie, session, compression, parser, and helmet.
-- Transactional emails (AWS SES): welcome, team invitation, payment.
+- Transactional emails (`AWS SES`): welcome, team invitation, and payment.
-- Adding email addresses to newsletter lists (Mailchimp): new users, paying users.
+- Adding email addresses to newsletter lists (`Mailchimp`): new users, paying users.
-- File upload, load, deletion (AWS S3) with pre-signed request for: Posts, Team Profile, User Profile.
+- File upload, load, and deletion (`AWS S3`) with pre-signed request for: Posts, Team Profile, and User Profile.
-- Team creation.
-- Team member invitation.
-- Settings for Team and User.
+- Team creation, Team Member invitation, and settings for Team and User.
 - Opinionated architecture:
   - keeping babel and webpack configurations under the hood,
   - striving to minimize number of configurations,